Illustration of Peanut Butter Frosting for Chocolate and Banana Cakes

 Layer Cakes

-For chocolate layer cake, spread a generous amount between the layers and a thinner coat on the outside.
-The frosting serves as both filling and finish.
-Because the flavor is strong, you do not need an especially thick outer layer.
+For chocolate layer cake, spread a generous amount between the layers and use a thinner coat on the outside.
+The frosting works both as filling and finish, and the result feels rich but balanced.

-For banana layer cake, use a moderate filling layer and keep the exterior smooth but not overloaded.
-Banana cake can be softer, so too much frosting may make slicing messy.
+For banana layer cake, use a moderate amount so the frosting supports the cake without overwhelming it.
+Because banana cake is often softer, too much frosting can make slicing messy.

 Sheet Cakes

-Sheet cakes are where an easy homemade frosting like this is especially useful.
-You can spread it with a spatula, then finish with chopped peanuts, shaved chocolate, or a light dusting of cocoa if you want a simple look.
+Sheet cakes are one of the easiest places to use this frosting.
+You can spread it with an offset spatula, then finish with chopped peanuts, chocolate shavings, or a light dusting of cocoa.

 Cupcakes